ERC Consolidator Grant 2025 · 60 months

 Oslo

-Long-term network adaptation under weather-driven uncertainty, including electrified fleets and mobility hubs replacing legacy refuelling sites.
+Long-term network adaptation under weather-driven uncertainty, including electrified fleets and mobility hubs.

 Leading the programme.